Oral Appliance Therapy to Stabilize Airway

 Conclusion

 Oral appliance therapy represents a significant advancement in airway stabilization and respiratory care.
 Its non-invasive nature, combined with the potential for high compliance rates and ease of use, makes it an appealing option for many patients struggling with sleep-related breathing disorders.
-As research and technology continue to advance, oral appliance therapy will likely play an increasingly prominent role in the management of OSA and other conditions affecting the airway.
+As research and technology continue to advance, oral appliance therapy will likely play an increasingly prominent role in managing OSA and other airway conditions.

 By understanding the benefits and implementation process of oral appliance therapy, healthcare providers can offer an effective treatment that improves respiratory health and enhances the quality of life for their patients.